Steps to Create a New Product Launch Strategy

 - Define your target audience.
 The question is who will buy your product or use your services?
 Who is your target group, which consumer is interesting to you, to whom you are generally guided?
 Find out what their problem is and how you could solve it with your product.
 Without an understanding of who your target consumer is, you cannot understand what you need to do and how to sell it later.

 - Research on your competitors.
 Choose several competitors and find out what product or service they have that’s similar to yours?
 Decide how you would convince a consumer to purchase your product or service?
 In order to do that, see the next step.

-- Bring out the features and advantages as well as benefits of your product.
-Taking into account the problems, needs, wants and desires of your target audience, find out what can attract customers and can make your product more competitive.
+- Bring out the features and advantages as well as the benefits of your product.
+Taking into account the problems, needs wants and desires of your target audience, find out what can attract customers and can make your product more competitive.

-- Select media and the delivering mechanism.
-It could be via E-mails, blogs, social media, mobile.
+- Select media and the delivery mechanism.
+It could be via E-mails, blogs, SEO optimisation, social media, or mobile.
+Decide if you want it to be in text, video or audio.
 Decide if you want it to be in text, video or audio.
 Set up Facebook, Instagram, Twitter and blog pages before the launch.
 It makes sense to create a coming soon page to make it possible for customers to get notified of when the product is going to be available by putting their name and e-mail address.
 People who are putting these data are interested in the release and they’re highly targeted people.

 Following these steps, you are likely to get more customers, increased revenues, and possible bigger future launches.
-However, it’s not always so easy, so here we decided to present the most typical reasons for new product failure.
+Stay organized with a marketing strategy calendar containing each of these activites However, it’s not always so easy, so here we decided to present the most typical reasons for new product failure.